 |Hometown: Tyler, Texas

 Favorite class taken: STAT 211 with Keith Hatfield

 Favorite college experience: Serving as a Staff Assistant, Committee Member, and Executive for The Big Event

-Why you chose to be a Peer Mentor: I chose to be a Peer Mentor for Statistics Scholars because I believe in helping others to the best of our ability.
+Why you chose to be a Peer Mentor: I chose to be a Peer Mentor because I believe in helping others to the best of our ability.
 Freshman year of college is hard and not enough people talk about the things that make it hard.
 I hope to make the transition to Texas A&M and Statistics smoother for incoming freshmen by sharing my experiences as well as my mistakes.

 |Hometown: Montevideo, Uruguay raised in Houston, Texas

 Favorite class: STAT 485 with Dr. Raymond Carroll